Tarzan and the Valley of Gold: Plot

 Augustus Vinero is a wealthy international criminal known for his habit of sending explosive wristwatches or necklaces to those not in his favor.
 When he hears of Ramel, a small boy who may know the location of the fabled Valley of Gold in Mexico, he sends a death squad of plainclothes mercenaries which destroys the farmhouse (and its inhabitants) where Ramel is being sheltered.

 Prior to his murder, the head of the farmhouse summoned his old friend Tarzan to track the kidnappers and rescue the boy.
 Aware of Tarzan's arrival, Vinero uses one of his assassins to impersonate a taxi driver to meet Tarzan at the airport.
 Tarzan is driven to an ambush in an empty stadium.
 After the driver is killed, Tarzan kills the sniper by crushing him with a giant Coca-Cola bottle used in the stadium for advertising.

 The local authorities take Tarzan to the boy's wrecked compound and offer Tarzan troops, technology and weapons for his mission.
 Tarzan turns them down in favor of his own equipment: a chimpanzee scout called Dinky, a lion named Major, Ramel's pet leopard, his hunting knife and his uniform of a loincloth.

-Meanwhile, Vinero and his private army are heading for the lost city in two separate parties, one led by Vinero and the other party has Ramel.
+Meanwhile, Vinero meets with his assembled 'army' and captain who will transport them to Mexico.
+He opens his special suitcase of explosives and boobytraps his office, killing the sea captain, After eliminating the captain who could relate his destination, Vinero and his private army head for the lost city in two separate parties, one led by Vinero and the other party has Ramel.
 Vinero's uniformed private army is well equipped with American World War II small arms, an M5A1 Stuart light tank, an M3 Half-track and a Bell 47 helicopter.
 Tarzan catches up with Ramel's party, the leopard is killed and Tarzan kills Vinero's thugs.
 Tarzan calls Vinero on a walkie-talkie and tells him what has happened and warns Vinero not to continue, Vinero sends a helicopter which Tarzan, using a captured M1919 Browning machine gun (that he fires from the hip but misses) and then a bolus of Mk 2 grenades, brings down.

-Vinero had forced Sophia Renault, his mistress, to stay with him, but now he no longer needs her and leaves her in the bush with an explosive pendant round her neck.
+Vinero had forced Sophia Renault, his mistress, to stay with him, but now sees she loathes him and his avarice for gold.
+He makes a pendant loaded with explosives which he places around her neck.
+Vinero leaves her in the bush with the explosive pendant round her neck.
 Tarzan finds her and removes the pendant.
 Ramel tells Tarzan that Sophia helped him escape.
 Tarzan, Sophia, Ramel, Major and Dinky head for the City of Gold.